root-project/root/documentation/users-guide/FittingHistograms.md

 For example in *Minuit* is possible to set the maximum number of function calls, but not the maximum number of iterations.
 The Strategy and the Precision options apply instead only for *Minuit*  (and
 *Minuit2*).

-The class supports alo setting different default values for the options, by using the static functions `MinimizerOptions::SetDefault...` (e.g. `MinimizerOptions::SetDefaultPrintLevel(int )`).
+The class supports also setting different default values for the options, by using the static functions `MinimizerOptions::SetDefault...` (for example `MinimizerOptions::SetDefaultPrintLevel(int )`).
 The list of the current option values can be inspected by using `MinimizerOptions::Print`.
 ```{.cpp}
 ROOT::Math::MinimizerOptions() opt;